SpinalHDL/SpinalDoc/spinal/index.md

 ---

 ## Site purpose and structure
-This site presents the *SpinalHDL HDL* language and how to use it on concrete examples.
+This site presents the *SpinalHDL* language and how to use it on concrete examples.

 If you are learning the language from scratch, [this presentation](/SpinalDoc/presentation/) is probably a good starting point.